Charli XCX's Music Video For

 Charli XCX has us thinking about boys!
-The singer's new music video for the song "Boys" features just about all your favorite guys from across genres.
+The singer's new music video for the song "Boys" features just about all your favourite guys from across genres.

 The catchy song plays over adorable reels of guys messing around.
 The video starts with Joe Jonas sitting down at a table full of pancakes with flaming birthday candles — talk about yummy.
 Then, the madness begins!